All About Parliament

-What are the role of backbenchers?
+What are the roles of UK Parliament backbench MPs?

 Other than this, MPs, unlike people in almost any other occupation, have no job description and so have to develop what their role is.